Carucage: Under Henry III

 John's son, King Henry III, assessed the carucage on three occasions, in 1217, 1220, and 1224.
 A new approach in 1217 and 1220 was to secure the consent of leading noblemen for the tax to be levied.
 The 1217 tax was once again assessed at 3 shillings per carucate.
 The assessment of the amount of lands held by each taxpayer involved having each landowner provide the information and swear an oath that it was correct.
 Like the 1200 tax, the 1217 tax was not recorded in that year's Pipe Roll, lending support to the possibility that the revenue from the tax was sent to a separate branch of the Exchequer.
 The 1217 carucage was only paid by laymen; the clergy made a donation in lieu of being taxed.
 The money raised was intended to defray the expense of the war being fought against Prince Louis of France, who had invaded England before the death of King John and was claiming the English throne.

-The 1220 carucage, which was imposed on both laymen and clergy, was collected by a special commission, and was paid not into the Exchequer, but to the Templar Order church in London, the New Temple.
+The 1220 carucage, which was imposed on both laymen and clergy, was collected by a special commission and was paid not into the Exchequer, but to the Templar Order church in London, the New Temple.
 The Templars through their international organization functioned as bankers in and between countries.
 The three men appointed to the commission—William de Halliwell, a friar, William FitzBenedict, a London resident, and Alexander de Sawbridgeworth, an Exchequer clerk—were responsible for accounting for the money received, which amounted to £3,000.
 The time frame of the 1220 carucage collection was quite short; the orders for the assessments to be made were issued in August, but required the tax to be collected by Michaelmas in late September.
 The 1220 tax attempted to allow for variation in land values, exempting barren land from taxation.
 The system for the 1220 assessments was simpler than the 1217 levy, as plough-teams were counted to determine the land size rather than requiring oaths from taxpayers.
 This tax gathered around £5,500.
-There was some difficulty in its collection however, as some counties did not pay, and a number of barons refused to pay, at least at first.
+There was some difficulty in its collection, however, as some counties did not pay, and a number of barons refused to pay, at least at first.
 The 1220 carucage was levied to pay for the defence of Henry's lands in Poitou, southern France.

 The 1224 carucage was a tax levied only on the clergy, and the revenues from it did not appear in that year's Pipe Roll.
 It is likely that the clergy who owed the carucage also collected the tax.
 Records indicate that the bulk of the money raised was paid into the Wardrobe, the king's personal treasury, rather than the Exchequer.
-The 1224 assessment was based on ploughteams, and was imposed to pay for the restitution of the lost lands in France.
+The 1224 assessment was based on plough-teams, and was imposed to pay for the restitution of the lost lands in France.